Login / Signup

 A momentary push-button installed at the edge of the board provides a convenient way to shut down the Raspberry Pi.
 The button is routed to pin 37 (GPIO 26).
 You need to write a script that monitors this pin, and if pressed for more than the desired time, issues the shut-down command.

 The card can be installed parallel on a DIN-Rail using the DIN-Rail Kit Type 1, or perpendicular using the DIN-Rail Kit Type 2.
+Shown here is a perpendicular installation which can be expanded to 8 cards.

 You can write your own application using the Command Line or Python Library provided.
 No programming is required if you use the Node-Red nodes we supply.
-You can drag and drop the functional blocks to design your application.
+You can drag-and-drop the functional blocks to design your application.
 Examples are provided at GitHub.